Laboratory Management Rotation

-All residents receive a laptop computer with wireless connectivity to the campus intranet and the web upon entering the residency program and are trained in the use of the central data repository (Oacis), laboratory information systems, and electronic medical records.
+All residents receive a laptop computer with wireless connectivity to the campus intranet and the web upon entering the Pathology Residency Program and are trained in the use of the central data repository (Oacis), laboratory information systems, and electronic medical records.
 Residents are required to use PowerPoint for all presentations.

 Assistance and training is provided by the Section of Laboratory Information Technology Services, and additional lectures and training sessions are available to all residents through the campus library.

 The residents also learn laboratory operations management by serving on a College of American Pathologists (CAP) inspection team at least once during their residency training or by participating in the interim CAP inspections of the laboratories on campus.
 Residents are encouraged to attend the CAP laboratory inspection training seminars and online courses beforehand.